trombik/ansible-role-java/README.md

 The role supports 14.04 for the moment.
 At this time of writing, JDK 1.8 is not in the official apt repository.
-The role adds a ppa repository and installs `oracle-java8-installer`, i.e. no JDK support.
+The role adds a ppa repository and installs `oracle-java8-installer`, i.e. no JRE support.

 # Requirements